 A Curse So Dark and Lonely is an excellent re-spin of the classic Beauty and the Beast.
-What made this story feel so fresh was the modernity to it.
+What made this story feel so fresh was its modernity to it.
 It blends the real world and the fantastical world thoughtfully.
 Firstly, Harper is from Washington D.C. and is kidnapped and brought to the world of Emberfall, a mystical land.
 Harper is truly a force to be reckoned with as she tries to reconcile her new reality, that magic has trapped her in this world where the prince’s hopes lie with her.

 Compelling and Fresh